Welcome to our Frequently Asked Questions page. If you have a question that isn't answered here, please contact us.

 Perhaps the big win is to find a distinctive, recognisable (and affordable) celebrity voice that fits perfectly with what the brand is trying to communicate and using that consistently over time…

 Radiocentre’s annual conference, Tuning In, takes place each year in May.
 Registration usually becomes available around two months before the event.
-Radiocentre also regularly holds Tuning In conferences across the country, so far having events in Manchester, Edinburgh, Cardiff and Birmingham.
+Radiocentre also regularly holds Tuning In conferences across the country, so far having events in Manchester, Edinburgh, Cardiff, Birmingham, Leeds and Glasgow.
 Keep an eye on the Homepage for details of upcoming events.

 One aspect of radio advertising that drives listeners crazy are the long and complex Terms & Conditions (Ts&Cs) at the end of certain ads.
 Those lengthy, garbled warnings are meant to protect consumers but sadly don’t achieve that goal.
 Read here about Radiocentre’s work to reduce the need for long Ts&Cs in radio ads.